FranciscoGutierrez/DHGoogleChartsTutorial/Readme.md

 To add the map to the visualisation we need to use the same approach, in this case with a different component from Google Charts.

-First we need to add the data, in this case we will use arrayToDataTable, which basically allow us to add a array of data to our visualisation.
+First we need to add the data, in this case we will use **arrayToDataTable**, which basically allow us to add a array of data to our visualisation.
 In this case we can see our data as two columns, the first is the state (location) and the second is the population (data),
 ```javascript
       var d = google.visualization.arrayToDataTable([
       ['State', 'Population'],